sotbike/TB5/README.md

 # TB5
-meta-analysis data accompanied by code (minor complications after robotic vs. open partial nephrectomy)
+meta-analysis data accompanied by code (outcome: minor complications after robotic vs. open partial nephrectomy)

 R code is included for the implementation of fixed and random effects models